—Flo Aeveia Magdalena,

 - Experience the sacred partnership of the Divine Feminine and Masculine

-While most books about Mary Magdalene focus on her historical life and relationship with Jesus, Mary Magdalene Beckons presents Mary in her contemporary role as illumined and compassionate teacher.
-As such, she serves as both a source of valuable assistance and a shining example of the Sacred Feminine.
+While most books about Mary focus on her life in past times, Mary Magdalene Beckons presents Mary as a wellspring of contemporary wisdom and a shining example of the Sacred Feminine.

 Whether you’re new to Mary Magdalene’s wisdom and compassion or a longtime admirer of hers, Mary Magdalene Beckons is a gift to the heart.